TymArsenii/DigitalSandClock/README.md

 - Timer's time (1)
 - Brightness (2)
 - Angle auto (3)
+- Beep (4)
+- AP/STA mode (5)

 To enter settings "choose settings" menu - press any button.
 You'll see letter 's' and a number 1 or 2.
-1 - timer's time; 2 - brightness.
+1 - timer's time; 2 - brightness...
 To enter setting, you chose, press both buttons.

 Timer's time (1): minutes, seconds.
 You can change values with clicks or hold needed button to do it faster.
 If you do click-hold (fast) it will control directly minutes (without touching the seconds).
 Press both buttons to return to sand.

 Brightness (2): brightness value (1-16).
 You can change values with clicks or hold needed button to do it faster.
 Press both buttons to return to sand.

 Angle auto (3): Automaticaly set angle, just to look good (On/Off).
 When enabled, hourglass will ignore real angle and generate a random one.
 Used to move an static position, to show it's posibilities and coolness.

+Beep (4): Automaticaly set angle, just to look good (On/Off).
+When enabled, hourglass will ignore real angle and generate a random one.
+Used to move an static position, to show it's posibilities and coolness.

+AP/STA mode (5): Work as an access point or connect to Wi-Fi network (On/Off).
+When enabled, sand clock will open an access point.
+Connect to it, go to 192.168.6.9 and have the dame control panel, as when connecting directly to Wi-Fi.
+  When in 5th setting press and hold any button to generate access point to enter your Wi-Fi credentials.

 <br> <br>
 ## Web
 Online simulation is available <a href="https://exch.com.ua/e-sand_clock/e-sand_clock.html">here</a> (doesn't have delays to control the density on e-sand.
 Operates with max speed.
 In some cases may blink.
 In final device all the problems were fixed)